 We create gardens using permaculture designs that not only produce organic crops but also support and protect our local ecosystems.

-Planting organic seeds initially, we now collect our own seeds at the end of crop cycles.
+Planting organic seeds initially, we now collect and save our own seeds at the end of crop cycles.
 We use our own livestock manure as fertilizer and we make soil-building materials such as biochar, compost teas, and fermented bio-fertilizers.
 We use traditional and worm composting techniques to produce rich humus, and we mulch and dig basins for trees to allow rainwater to infiltrate the root zone.
 Designing crop rows on contour to the slope, and amending the soil heavily with compost, we increase water retention and decrease the need to fertilize.

 By planting one or more crops together that are mutually beneficial — known as intercropping — we create natural barriers and avoid problems associated with monoculture farms, where pests can easily feed, reproduce and move through an entire field.
 At times, we also use homemade solutions, such as fermented garlic, to help fight against insect and fungal pests.

 In the heat of the sun, we use shade cloths and drip irrigation tape to protect our crops from burning rays and to cut back on the amount of watering that is needed.
 We manage rainwater catchment and infiltration systems, and we experiment with various types of crops to find ones that require less water to cultivate.
 Since much of our water is piped from a spring many kilometers away, it is paramount to use as little as possible.
-Read more about how we manage the region's watersheds.
+See more about how we manage the region's watersheds.

 Visiting school children and others are offered the chance to plant vegetables with their own hands and have fun learning about organic gardening and producing tasty, healthy foods.
 Surprisingly, this is an experience that many children have never had before coming to Rancho Cacachilas.